Dummi26/d26run/README.md

 - username: the username (equal to d26r\[d26%count]\_\[d26%name])
 - name: the name that was specified, or an empty string.
 - home\_dir: The home directory.
 This substitution doesn't work for specifying the home directory, because that would be confusing.

+### Scripting

+There are some basic scripting abilities.
+Any line starting with a ' ' space is considered part of a script.

+- To define a string, use 'varname=:my string' (there are no string literals yet, which makes scripting very annoying, as this string syntax is the only workaround right now.)
+- To set a variable to a value, use 'varname=expression'.
+- Functions: To call a function, use 'func\_name : arg1 : arg2 : ...' with any number of arguments.
+Multiple function calls must occur on separate lines because brackets are not supported (yet?).
+- Expressions:
+  + ! is used to invert bools: '!true == false', '!false == true'
+  + Operators: 'a [&& || == + - * /] b', i.e. '3 + 4 == 7'
+  + Literals: If nothing else applies, int, float and bool literals will be parsed.
+  + Variables: If this also fails, the expression is assumed to be a variable.

+For examples of this, see /examples/.

 ## With a config and with additional commands